Pfc. John Lewis Cummins

 HQ Company boarded trucks and drove to Mariveles.
 From there, they walked to Mariveles Airfield and sat and waited.
 As they sat, John and the other Prisoners of War noticed a line of Japanese soldiers forming across from them.
 They soon realized that this was a firing squad and the Japanese were going to kill them.

-As they sat watching and waiting to see what the Japanese intended to do, a Japanese officer pulled up in a car.
-He got out of the car and spoke to the sergeant in charge of the detail.
-The officer got back in the car and drove off.
-The Japanese sergeant ordered the soldiers to lower their guns.
+As they sat watching and waiting to see what the Japanese intended to do, a Japanese officer pulled up in a car, got out, and spoke to the sergeant in charge of the detail.
+The officer got back in the car and drove off, while the sergeant ordered the soldiers to lower their guns.

 Later in the day, John was moved to a school yard in Mariveles.
 In the school yard, they found themselves between Japanese artillery and guns firing from Corregidor and Ft.
 Drum.
 Shells began landing among the POWs who had no place to hide.
 Some of the POWs were killed from incoming shells.

-The POWs were ordered to move again by the Japanese.
-John and the other men had no idea that they had started what became known as the death march.
+The POWs were ordered to move again by the Japanese and had no idea that they had started what became known as the death march.
 During the march, John received no water and little food.
 At San Fernando, he was put into a wooden boxcar and taken to Capas.
 From Capas, John walked the last few miles to Camp O' Donnell.

 John first worked at Calaun.
 There the POWs were amazed by the concern shown for them by the Filipino people.
 The townspeople arranged for their doctor and nurses to care for the POWs and give them medication.
 They also arranged for the POWs to attend a meal in their honor.